Understanding E2b(R3) Compliance

 Although the revision of E2B(R3) was initiated by EMA in 2004, EMA now has decided to make it mandatory by 22nd of November 2017, therefore making it very crucial for Pharma companies to adopt the change.
 The cost of upgrading to newer systems and data migration can be tedious and expensive, but not necessarily with us.

-4C is a comprehensive healthcare solutions provider company, specializing in Pharmacovigilance, Medical Information Call Center, Regulatory Affairs, Medical Writing and Hosting Solutions
+4C is a comprehensive healthcare solutions provider company, specializing in Pharmacovigilance, Medical Information Call Center, Regulatory Affairs, Medical Writing, Clinical Data Management and Hosting Solutions